 And the perfect sunset!

 The Slave Trade Capital of East Africa

 The UNESCO listed area of Stone Town is rich in history and architecture, but it is perhaps most important for its museum and memorials to the dark history of Zanzibar and the slave trade.

 Stone Town had been inhabited since at least the 6th century, but it was the Omani slavers that built the stone houses that gives it its name.
 The protected harbor was ideal for establishing a trading center for cloves, ivory, and slaves.
 The Portuguese controlled the island in the 16th and 17th century but in 1698 the Sultan of Oman ejected the Portuguese and took control of the island.
 The slave trade was so profitable that in the 1840s the sultan relocated to the island.
 It’s estimated that 40,000 to 50,000 slaves were imported into Zanzibar each year, with the mortality rate horrifyingly high.
 This continued until slavery was shut down in Zanzibar in 1873.
-It was the explorer David Livingstone whose writings helped to abolish slavery.

 The Slave Market and Chambers in Zanzibar are a must-visit.
 Certain sites require witness.